How do successful afterschool STEM programs do it?

 Utilize partners in the community who can help bring STEM to life through interacting with professionals and experts in the field.

-Our students have enjoyed the use of iPads and getting to become more proficient in using specific apps for relevant tasks and skills.
+Our students enjoyed the use of iPads and getting to become more proficient in using specific apps for relevant tasks and skills.

 1101 14th St NW Suite 700